Sara Kluttz Obituary - Wytheville, VA | Legacy Pro

 .

-A graveside service will be held 3 p.m.
+A graveside service was held 3 p.m.
 Sunday, October 11, 2020, at the St. John's Cemetery with Pastor Colleen Montgomery officiating.

 .